vitarb/gzset/README.md

 ## Prerequisites

 `valkey-server` must be available in `PATH` for `cargo valkey` and the test suite.
+On Ubuntu run `sudo apt-get install -y valkey-server valkey-tools`.
+On macOS use `brew install valkey`.

 ## Quick start

+The `cargo valkey` alias is defined in `.cargo/config.toml`.
 Start a local server with the module pre-loaded:

 ```bash